tmwnwes/333Arcade/README.md

  Repository for COMP333 Fall Semester Project
 ________

+This is the Milestone 4 Branch.
+Please read the entire README.md file and entire ForCodeReiewers.md file

 # Python 3.14 is not currently supported.
 Please use Python 3.9 - 3.13*

 *You may download Python 3.13.9 at https://www.python.org/downloads/release/python-3139/ and then navigating to your specific platform and downloading the installer.